BMWGroupTechnologyOfficeUSA/dli-coding-challenge/mobile/README.md

 ## Challenge Overview
 Implement a distributed Bitcoin mining application with following criteria:
 * Create a central web service that delegates and aggregates the work to/from the clients.
-Use NodeJS to implement this logic and deploy it on a server (e.g., Amazon AWS).
+Use your choice of backend technology to implement this logic and deploy it on a server (e.g., Amazon AWS).
-* Implement the client hashing logic as an Android app that is responsible for doing the hard calculations in a distributed manner.
+* Implement the client hashing logic as a mobile app that is responsible for doing the hard calculations in a distributed manner.
 The client app gets the puzzles to solve from the server and publishes its results to it.
+The specific mobile platform is up to you.
 * Follow the REST principles for the communication between client and server.
 The endpoints could look like this, for instance:
   * ```/work```   - returns a JSON-encoded job that the client shall use to begin mining, e.g.:
     ````